-In my last blog, I talked about the idea of reconciliation as an invitation to a new and shared future and as a pathway towards a good life, both for Indigenous people and for other Canadians.
+In Why Reconciliation?
+Why Now?
+I talked about the idea of reconciliation as an invitation to a new and shared future and as a pathway towards a good life, both for Indigenous people and for other Canadians.
 In short, what I was really talking about was reconciliation as a movement of hope.

 When I teach as an adjunct professor, I often have class discussions on the topic of reconciliation.
 When I share my great-grandmother’s story – the death of her mother at an early age, her placement in St. Joseph’s Residential School as an orphan, and the erasure of her identity as an Indigenous person – students are often uncomfortable.
 In hushed tones, and in clusters after class, I often hear them saying, “I don’t want to feel guilty anymore,” or “Why should I feel guilty about what our ancestors did in the past?”
 These sentiments capture what I think is a fundamentally misunderstood component of reconciliation.
 That idea is the misconception that reconciliation should be based on guilt, rather than on hope.

 Most people would agree, for instance, that guilt is a poor motivator.
 When I feel guilty, I feel lost and frustrated.
 Guilt leads people to look towards the past and sometimes remain trapped in sad feelings like anguish, anger or frustration.
 Guilt rarely moves people forward; in fact, it often traps them in the past, stuck in a feeling that they just can’t shake.

 Contrast guilt with hope.
 Hope sometimes gets a bad reputation, especially when it serves to forget the past.
 But hope that emerges in a proactive way and still understands and knows the past, this kind of hope implies action.
 It necessarily involves the will to get there and it forces us to consider how we will do so.